GeneralKenobi178/Wearable_ECG/README.md

-# 🫀 Wearable EKG Senior Project
+# 🫀 Wearable ECG Senior Project

-Welcome to the **Wearable EKG** project!
+Welcome to the **Wearable ECG** project!
-This project focuses on designing and building a lightweight, real-time, and portable EKG (Electrocardiogram) monitoring device. 💻📈
+This project focuses on designing and building a lightweight, real-time, and portable ECG (Electrocardiogram) monitoring device. 💻📈

 ---

 ## 📋 Project Overview
-- 🩺 **Purpose**: To develop a wearable device capable of monitoring heart activity and transmitting EKG signals for analysis.
+- 🩺 **Purpose**: To develop a wearable device capable of monitoring heart activity and transmitting ECG signals for analysis.
 - 🧑‍🔬 **Target Audience**: Medical professionals, patients, researchers, and health-conscious users.
 - 📡 **Features**:
   - Real-time heart signal monitoring ⚡